brownspy1/deface-maker_2.0/README.md

 ## Installation

 To install Deface-Maker 2.0, follow these steps:
+Copy the above command as a whole and paste it into your terminal to execute it.

 1. Update and upgrade your system packages: pkg update && pkg upgrade